webmd-health-services/Standards/PowerShell/README.md

 Set-StrictMode -Version 'Latest'
 ```

+Always use full function/cmdlet names.
+Never use aliases, which require readers to memorize all of PowerShell's aliases.
+Some aliases don't exist across operating systems.
+Aliases should only be used at an interactive prompt.
+This makes
+scripts easier to understand and debug.
+For example, `Get-Process` not `gps`, `Get-ChildItem` not `gci`/`ls`/`dir`.

+Never use positional parameters when calling a function/cmdlet.
+Positional parameters require readers to memorize a
+command's positional parameters.
+Always use the parameter/switch name, e.g. `Join-Path -Path $PSScriptRoot -ChildPath
+'build.ps1'` not `Join-Path $PSScriptRoot 'build.ps1'`.
+This improves readability and improves forward compatibility if
+a command's positional parameters change.

+Always enclose strings with single quotes.
+Never leave strings without quotes.
+This makes strings easier to see in code
+editors and makes it easier to distinguish strings from constants and enumeration values.

+## Parameters

-For script/function parameters, attributes should be ordered this way: the `Parameter` attribute, any validation attributes, documentation, and the parameter type (optional) and name on the same line.
+For script/function parameters, attributes should be ordered this way: the `Parameter` attribute, any validation
+attributes, documentation, and the parameter type (optional) and name on the same line.

 Parameter names should be capitalized and Pascal-cased (i.e. every word begins with a capital letter.
+Abbreviations of
-Abbreviations of two letters should be in all caps, e.g. ID  instead of Id .)
-(See the "Types" section above for how to case type names.)
+two letters should be in all caps, e.g. ID  instead of Id .)
+(See the [Types](#types) section above for how to case type
+names.)

 ```powershell
 [CmdletBinding(DefaultParameterSetName='FullPipeline')]